New Global Collection Furthers Climate Take Back™, Helps Customers Deliver on Sustainability Goals by Lowering the Carbon Footprints of Their Spaces

 Designed by Interface Vice President of Global Product Design Kari Pei, Embodied Beauty reflects Japanese aesthetics of minimalism, restoration, and the organic beauty of the natural world.
 The collection evokes feelings of connection with others and with nature, embracing the principles of ikigai, a Japanese concept related to “having a purpose.”
 These influences come together in an array of unique styles that range from narrow monochromatic patterns to large-scale graphic tufted textures.

 “As our first collection to include carbon negative products, Embodied Beauty truly encapsulates the idea of working in alignment with nature, which is a concept often emphasized in Japanese culture,” said Pei.
-“This inspired the aesthetics in the design and yielded a wealth of textural and color options to consider.
+“This inspired the aesthetics in the design and yielded a wealth of textural and colour options to consider.
 Looking closely at the styles, you can recognize elements of kintsugi, the art of mending broken objects to create something new and beautiful, as well as sashiko, a decorative form of stitching.
 The carpet tiles create a refined floor that projects poise and quiet grace suitable for virtually any space.”

 Beauty That Restores